 To prepare crust, add gluten-free flour and salt to a large mixing bowl and whisk to combine.
 Slice or dollop the cold butter in and work gently with a fork or pastry cutter to cut it in.
 Don’t overwork, just get it incorporated.

 Next add ice cold water a little at a time and use a wooden spoon to stir.
-Only add as much water as you need to help it come together.
+Only add as much water as you need to help it come together (don't add more than 6 tablespoons).

-Once a loose dough is formed, transfer to a piece of plastic wrap and work gently with your hands to form a 1/2 inch thick disc.
+Once a crumbly dough is formed, transfer to a piece of plastic wrap (or parchment paper) and work gently with your hands to form a 1/2 inch thick disc.
 Wrap firmly and refrigerate for a minimum 30 minutes, up to 2 days.
 Just let it warm back up a little before using.
 You don’t want it too warm or it can get too soft to handle.

 Once your dough is chilled, preheat oven to 350 degrees F (176 C) and prepare pie filling.